gsdriver/ssml-check/README.md

-  tag,        // The tag that had an error (set if type has the value tag) attribute,  // The attribute that had an error (set if type has value tag) value,      // The attribute value that was in error (set if type has value tag) reason,     // The reason for VUI validation failure (set if type has the value VUI) }
+  tag,        // The tag that had an error (set if type has the value tag) attribute,  // The attribute that had an error (set if type has value tag) value,      // The attribute value that was in error (set if type has value tag) }
 ```
 The current version of SSML-Check will check for the following:

  * Valid XML format
  * No more than five `audio` tags in the response
- * All tags are valid Alexa tags with valid attributes and values
+ * All tags are valid tags for their platform with valid attributes and values
- * Duration checks (if checkVUI.duration is set to true)